PLayer-FL: A Principled Approach to Personalized Layer-wise Cross-Silo Federated Learning: Contribution and significance

 \section{Contribution and significance}

-In this study, we make several contributions to FL with non-IID data: \begin{itemize}[leftmargin=*] \itemsep{0.5em} \item \textbf{Early identification of layer-specific divergence.} We show that models with \emph{identical initialization but independent training} exhibit consistent generalization patterns across corresponding layers, even after just one epoch of non-IID training.
-This enables early, reliable decisions about which layers to federate. \item \textbf{Federation sensitivity metric.} We introduce a novel metric, federation sensitivity, that estimates each layer's cross-client generalization.
-This metric identifies a transition point where the benefits of federation diminish.
-This metric correlates strongly with established generalization measures, emerges from the first epoch, and imposes minimal computational overhead.
-Notably, it holds across diverse network architectures. \item \textbf{Principled partial FL algorithm.} We develop PLayer-FL that uses \emph{federation sensitivity} to determine which layers to federate after only one epoch of training.
-PLayer-FL outperforms other approaches on various non-IID datasets (including real-world tasks), while also achieving fairer outcomes and stronger incentives for FL participation. \end{itemize}
+In this study, we make several contributions toward robust, equitable FL with non-IID data: \begin{itemize}[leftmargin=*] \item \textbf{Early identification of layer-wise generalization patterns federated training.} We show that models with \emph{identical initialization but independent training on non-IID data} exhibit consistent generalization patterns across corresponding layers, even after just one epoch.
+This enables early, reliable identification of which layers benefit from federation versus which would suffer from negative transfer, minimizing exposure to harmful training dynamics. \item \textbf{Federation sensitivity: A efficient metric for robust collaboration.} We introduce federation sensitivity, a novel metric that estimates each layer's robustness to aggregation and \emph{identifies a transition point where federation shifts from beneficial to potentially harmful}.
+This metric is architecture-agnostic, correlates strongly with established generalization measures, emerges from the first epoch, and imposes minimal computational overhead -- enabling principled deployment without requiring extensive tuning. \item \textbf{PLayer-FL: Principled partial FL.} We develop PLayer-FL, which uses federation sensitivity to determine which layers to federate after only one epoch of training.
+PLayer-FL achieves \emph{stable and competitive} performance across diverse non-IID datasets: it achieves the best performance, fairness and incentivization rankings across benchmarks, ensuring equitable benefits and protecting all clients from performance degradation relative to local training. \end{itemize}